sentryco/BioAuth/readme.md

 ## Description

-- BioAuth is a Swift library that provides a simple and easy-to-use interface for biometric authentication on iOS devices.
+- BioAuth is a Swift library that provides a simple and easy-to-use interface for biometric authentication on **iOS and macOS** devices.
 It supports both Face ID and Touch ID, and provides a unified API for both methods.
-- BioAuth provides a static context for `LAContext` and a method to initiate the biometric authentication process.
-It also includes utility methods to determine if biometric authentication is available and accessible on the device.
+- BioAuth includes utility methods to determine if biometric authentication is available and accessible on the device.
-- The library uses the modern `Result` type for better error handling and includes descriptive error messages for better debugging.
-It also provides a way to retrieve available BioAuth types, including `touch`, `face`, and `none`.
+- The library uses the modern `Result` type for better error handling and includes descriptive error messages for improved debugging.
-- BioAuth is designed to be easy to integrate into any project that requires biometric authentication.
-It is also designed with security in mind, and includes features such as the ability to invalidate the context when the app is closed or goes into the background, and a timer to invalidate the context after a period of inactivity.
+- Designed with security in mind, BioAuth features context invalidation when the app is closed or goes into the background, and a timer to invalidate the context after a period of inactivity.

 ### Features

+- **Cross-Platform Support**: Works seamlessly on both iOS and macOS devices.
-- Provides a way to retrieve available BioAuth types, including `touch`, `face`, and `none`
+- **Unified Biometric Types**: Retrieve available authentication types (`touch`, `face`, and `none`).
+- **Singleton `AuthController`**: Centralized management of biometric authentication state.
+- **Automatic Context Invalidation**: Security feature that invalidates the context when the app enters the background or after a period of inactivity.
-- Includes descriptive error messages for better debugging
+- **Descriptive Error Messages**: Provides detailed error information for easier debugging.
-- Uses the modern `Result` type for better error handling
+- **Modern Error Handling**: Utilizes Swift's `Result` type for efficient error management.

 ### Prerequisites:
 - Add `Privacy - Face ID Usage Description` to `This app uses Face ID to confirm your identity`